Economics and IRS Approved NMTC Leverage Structure

 Credit for Prior Qualifying Expenditures:

-• As discussed below, under the heading entitled “Special Rule for 2 Years of Prior Qualified Expenditures,” a Borrower is permitted to receive credit for certain prior incurred expenditures.
-Thus, if the Borrower has sufficient “Prior Qualifying Expenditures,” a Borrower can obtain the Forgiven Loan without providing any other sources of funds for the NMTC Financing.
+• As discussed below, under the heading entitled “Special Rule for 2 Years of Prior Expenditures,” a borrower is permitted to receive credit for certain prior incurred expenditures.
+Thus, if the borrower has sufficient “Prior Qualifying Expenditures,” a borrower can obtain the Forgiven Loan without providing any other sources of funds for the NMTC Financing.

 Steps to NMTC Financing